NodeBE4/opinion/_posts/2022-01-17-EnclavedMicrostate.md

 Thanks to the earlier depredations, the Shaolin Monastery as a military entity had very much collapsed.
 The same chronicler who recorded the destruction of the temple by Li Jiyu reported visiting the temple some time between the late 1650s and 1670s, where he requested that two novices demonstrate their skills for him.
 'Their performance was no better than that of street beggars.
 It was not worth watching.'
 While the monastery retained its legendary reputation for martial prowess, the Qing were not eager to allow it to be taken seriously; in 1775 the Qianlong Emperor officially forbade officials and officers from involving Buddhist monks in the army, in response to news that the governor of Henan had taken on Shaolin monks as army instructors.
 'Having monks train his soldiers is not only beyond one’s authority,' wrote the emperor, 'it also makes him into a laughing stock.'

------ __77.2__ -----2022-01-21 02:45:13+08:00:
+----- __78.2__ -----2022-01-21 02:45:13+08:00:

 ### The Myth

 The Qing conquest of China was, to say the least, a deeply traumatic event for many Han Chinese, especially as it involved the overthrow of the Ming, a state that had built itself on 'de-Mongolification' in the wake of Yuan rule, and which had upheld a sort of cosmically-ordained division between the 'civilised' and 'barbarian' worlds, made particularly potent by the construction of the Great Wall.
 Manifestations of anti-Qing sentiment often came in fits and starts, but it is probably fair to say that the Qing never could – and never did – feel entirely safe from a proto-nationalist uprising by any of their non-Manchu subjects.
 More importantly for the purposes of analysing the history of Shaolin, many organisations in southern China that pitched themselves as anti-Qing liked, for the purposes of PR and credibility, to claim continuity with movements and entities that had resisted the Qing invasion.
 Perhaps most prominent among these was – indeed, is – the Heaven and Earth Society in Fujian, splinters of which became the triad crime gangs, and which claims to have been formed when the Qing invaded southern China in the 1650s.
 There is, in fact, no verifiable truth to this: the Heaven and Earth Society came into existence in the early 1760s as a community mutual aid organisation, and only began anti-Qing agitation later in the decade, well after their foundation.
 What it goes to show, though, is that stories of an anti-Shaolin reprisal by the Qing were rooted in a pervasive anti-Qing attitude that was particularly prevalent in south Chinese society.

 The origin story of the Heaven and Earth Society that eventually developed involves, surprise surprise, the Shaolin Monastery, and it seems to have been at least partly responsible for cementing the narrative that the Shaolin Monastery was destroyed during the Kangxi reign (1661-1722) and its practitioners scattered across southern China.
-That this was specifically a *Southern* Shaolin Monastery is not always consistently clear, and other variations on the Heaven and Earth Society's version of the myth sometimes claim it was the original Shaolin Monastery in Henan.
+That this was specifically a *Southern* Shaolin Monastery is not always consistently clear, and some versions of the myth – including its earliest attested form in 1811 – claim or at least strongly imply it was the original Shaolin Monastery in Henan.
 However, the idea that this was a branch monastery – given the perhaps suspect timeframe of the destruction if it was supposed to be the original one – seems nevertheless to have gained prominence as a result.
 This did, however, have the perhaps unintended effect of leading to *several* monasteries claiming to be the rebuilt Southern Shaolin Monastery.
 According to Zhou Weiliang, at least three Buddhist temples in Fujian alleged that they were entitled to the moniker, with relatively little to actually show for it.
 But this claim nevertheless had currency, particularly in a region and in a time where it was possible to insinuate anti-Qing connections comparatively openly and expect that the extent of public support would outweigh the risks of official opposition.

 To tie this in to the Hong Kong film industry, almost of HK martial arts cinema finds its roots in Wing Chun and its practitioners – more specifically, Ip Man's branch of Wing Chun – and Wing Chun basically replicates the Heaven and Earth Society's founding myth in claiming to have originated from monks fleeing the destroyed Southern Shaolin Monastery.
 Judkins and Nielson argue that the claim of Shaolin origins among martial arts clans dates to at least the 1890s, when the trope also starts to appear in martial arts novels; this would track with the uptick in anti-Qing sentiments that would eventually lead to the empire's downfall, and which became particularly acute in the wake of the First Sino-Japanese War in 1894-5.
 That said, the Shaolin aspect of the Heaven and Earth Society's origin myth is attested as early as 1811, so the development in the 1890s ought to be understood as involving the adoption of this myth by martial arts groups, and not its original invention.